AliYmn/fastapi-asyncpg-vs-psycopg2/README.md

 ## Benchmark Results

 This project is designed to compare the performance of asyncpg (asynchronous) and psycopg2 (synchronous) database drivers in a FastAPI application.
-Two different test scenarios were used:
+Two different test scenarios were used;

 1. **Standard Benchmark**: Simple queries containing only SELECT operations
 2. **Mixed Benchmark**: Mixed queries containing INSERT, UPDATE, DELETE, and SELECT operations